AndreiSasu/portalizer.org/README.md

 # <img src="logo.png" width="50"/> Portalizer

-### The project aims to be an open-source alternative to board software like Trello and to be used for sprint retrospective, activity planning and task tracking.
+### The project is an open-source Kanban-style list application and aims to be used for sprint retrospective, activity planning and task tracking.

+#### You can check out a live demo here: https://portalizer.org/

-#### Portalizer Screenshots
+## Portalizer Screenshots

 <table>
   <tr>